 Sleeping with back pain is challenging.
 You keep twisting and turning throughout the night to get that right position to sleep for a few hours, but all in vain.
 Although sleep plays a role in the healing process of back pain, you can feel restless and agitated throughout the night due to pain.
 It affects your day-to-day function and mobility.
+If back pain is affecting your productivity at work or your family time at home, decompression therapy may help provide the relief you need.

 Before diving into ways to get rid of your back pain, let’s look at the causes.
 There are a vast array of causes that lead to backaches, including sciatica, disc herniation, poor posture, a poor ergonomic desk chair, poor lifestyle reducing your mobility, and lifting heavy objects.
+Here is also natural muscle relaxer for back pain, packed with ingredients that have shown to work in scientific studies, so check it out!

 Most people tend to experience it in the morning or during working hours.
 Usually, it’s fine all day until you need to rest, and it starts to show up when relaxing on the couch or bed.
+If you want to try a natural alternative, check now the guide about delta 8 flowers.

 The best sleeping position for you is when your body is comfortable and holds your spine as neutral as possible.
 Our body has three major curves that we need to take care of.
 The three curves are our lower back, middle back, and our neck curve.